 Issue Description Staff Recommendation Did the claimant timely file At the time the Final Audit Timely filed - The the IRC?
-Report was issued, section Controller's Final Audit 1185.1 of the Commission's Report of regulations required IRCs to November 27, 2017 complies be filed no later than three with Government Code
+Report was issued, section Controller's Final Audit 1185.1 of the Commission's Report of regulations required IRCs to November 27, 2017 complies be filed no later than three with Government Code years after the date the section 17558.5(c).
+The IRC claimant first receives a final was filed October 22, 2020, state audit report, letter, or less than three years from the other written notice of date of the Controller's Final

-12 Kinlaw v.
+&lt;sup>11 Kinlaw v.
 State of California (1991) 54 Cal.3d 326, 331-334; Government Code sections 17551, 17552.

-13 County of Sonoma v.
+&lt;sup>12 County of Sonoma v.
 Commission on State Mandates (2000), 84 Cal.App.4th 1264, 1281, citing City of San Jose v.
 State of California (1996) 45 Cal.App.4th 1802, 1817.

-14 Johnston v.
+&lt;sup>13 Johnston v.
 Sonoma County Agricultural Preservation and Open Space District (2002) 100 Cal.App.4th 973, 983-984; American Bd. of Cosmetic Surgery, Inc. v.
 Medical Bd. of California (2008) 162 Cal.App.4th 534, 547.

-15 Gilbert v.
-City of Sunnyvale (2005) 130 Cal.App.4th 1264, 1274-1275.
+$^{14}\ Gilbert\ v.\ City\ of\ Sunnyvale\ (2005)\ 130\ Cal.
+App.
+4th\ 1264,\ 1274-1275.$

-16 Government Code section 17559(b), which provides that a claimant or the state may commence a proceeding in accordance with the provisions of section 1094.5 of the Code of Civil Procedure to set aside a decision of the Commission on the ground that the Commission's decision is not supported by substantial evidence in the record.
+&lt;sup>15 Government Code section 17559(b), which provides that a claimant or the state may commence a proceeding in accordance with the provisions of section 1094.5 of the Code of Civil Procedure to set aside a decision of the Commission on the ground that the Commission's decision is not supported by substantial evidence in the record.

-Issue Description Staff Recommendation years after the date the claimant first receives a final state audit report, letter, or other written notice of adjustment to a reimbursement claim, which complies with the notice requirements of Government Code section 17558.5(c). section 17558.5(c).
-The IRC was filed October 22, 2020, less than three years from the date of the Controller's Final Audit Report and is therefore timely.
+Issue Description Staff Recommendation adjustment to a reimbursement claim, which complies with the notice requirements of Government Code section 17558.5(c).
+Audit Report and is therefore timely.
 Is the Controller's reduction, based on its determination in Finding 1, that the claimant failed to provide contemporaneous source documentation to support its claim under the reasonable reimbursement methodology for the number of trash collections performed during the audit period, correct as a matter of law?
 Two collections per trash receptacle per week were claimed, totaling 104 annual collections, for the audit period.
 The Controller found that one collection per trash receptacle per week, totaling 52 annual collections, was allowable.
-The Controller concluded that the claimant did not provide sufficient source documentation to support twice weekly trash collections because "the documentation provided was not contemporaneous and was not created during the audit period." and the sum of the sum Incorrect as a matter of law - The Controller's reduction based on the contemporaneous source document rule is incorrect as a matter of law.
+The Controller concluded that the claimant did not provide sufficient source documentation to support twice weekly trash collections because "the documentation provided was not contemporaneous and was not created during the audit period."
+He audit period."
+The Controller concluded that the claimant did not provide sufficient source documentation to support twice weekly trash collections because "the documentation provided was not contemporaneous and was not created during the audit period."
+Incorrect as a matter of law - The Controller's reduction based on the contemporaneous source document rule is incorrect as a matter of law.
 The Parameters and Guidelines do not require the claimant to provide contemporaneous source documentation to support a claim for ongoing maintenance activities, including trash collection, under the reasonable reimbursement methodology.
 Rather, "[t]he RRM is in lieu of filing detailed documentation of actual costs."
 Thus, section VII.
-B., of the Parameters and Guidelines, which pertains to costs claimed using a reasonable reimbursement methodology, simply requires that "Local agencies must retain documentation which supports the reimbursement of the maintenance costs identified in Section IV.B of
+B., of the Parameters and Guidelines, which pertains to costs claimed using a reasonable reimbursement methodology, simply requires that "Local agencies must retain documentation which supports the reimbursement of the maintenance costs identified in Section IV.B of these parameters and guidelines during the period subject to audit, including documentation showing the number of trash receptacles

-17 Exhibit A, IRC, filed October 22, 2020, page 439 (Final Audit Report).
+&lt;sup>16 Exhibit A, IRC, filed October 22, 2020, page 439 (Final Audit Report).

-18 Exhibit A, IRC, filed October 22, 2020, page 439 (Final Audit Report).
+&lt;sup>17 Exhibit A, IRC, filed October 22, 2020, page 439 (Final Audit Report).